-At March 25, 2005, we had a combined net tangible book value of approximately \$190.9 million, or \$8.79 per share (\$8.45 per share giving effect to the grants of restricted shares).
+At March 25, 2005, we had a combined net tangible book value of approximately \$190.9 million, or \$8.79 per share (\$8.46 per share giving effect to shares available for future grants of restricted shares).
 Net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding.